How to Sign Up for COBRA Health Insurance: Easy Steps for Keeping Your Coverage

 Share this:

-They’ll send you forms to fill out.
+They’ll send you some forms to fill out.

-Think about your health needs and budget when deciding.
+Weigh your health needs and budget carefully!

 Key Takeaways

-• You have 60 days after losing job-based coverage to sign up for COBRA
+• You have 60 days after losing job-based coverage to sign up for COBRA.

 Understanding COBRA Health Insurance